-We plan to install these frame feeders as soon as possible.
-They arrived today from beemaidbeestore.com.
-The feeders have bee ladders (photo): tubes of plastic mesh the bees crawl down as a way of drinking the syrup without drowning in it.
+I plan to install these frame feeders as soon as possible.
+They arrived today from BeeMaid.
+The feeders have bee ladders: tubes of plastic mesh the bees crawl down as a way of drinking the syrup without drowning in it.
 The feeders hold 7 litres of syrup and take up the space of two frames in the brood chamber.
-(2 litres = 1.85 gallons.)
+(7 litres = 1.85 US gallons.)

-Our Boardman feeders attract ants, wasps and even big ugly slugs.
+My Boardman feeders attract ants, wasps and even big ugly slugs.
 (The Boardman feeders also encourage robbing at times from other bees.)
-It’s not a problem for Hive #1 because their numbers are so high, they can take care of themselves.
+It’s not a problem for the bees in Hive #1 because their numbers are so high, they can take care of themselves.
 But Hive #2 is weaker and having wasps around probably doesn’t help.

 Not having to poke around the hives as much may be another advantage of switching to frame feeders.
 Hive #1 sucks up about a litre of syrup from the Boardman feeder every three days.
 If the bees continue at that pace, it could take them up to three weeks to empty 7 litres from the frame feeder, though we’ll likely refill it every two weeks after regular inspections regardless.
 (UPDATE: The bees drink much faster from the frame feeders.
 I should have had these things in from the start.)

 I only wore my veil and gloves.
 I sprayed the bees once with some sugar water when I banged the feeder down heavy.
 I only had 6 litres in it, but it still wasn’t easy to handle.
 I have to buy a large funnel for refilling.
 There’s no way I’m pulling that thing out every time I need to refill it.
 I’ll take a peek under the roof this weekend to see how fast they’re drinking the syrup.
 The colony in Hive #1 is still looking great to me.

-UPDATE (Sept.
-06/10): I’ve got a few tips on using these double frame feeders.
+September 6th, 2010: I’ve got a few tips on using these double frame feeders.
 First, though, bees will drown even with the bee ladders.
-Here’s how many drowned bees I found after a few weeks:
+Here’s how many drowned bees I found after a few weeks (not much):

 So here are some tips on how to use these large double frame, 7-litre frame feeders without making too much mess and drowning too many bees:

-1) Throw pieces of cork down the bee ladders to prevent drowning.
+1) Throw pieces of cork or wood chips down the bee ladders to prevent drowning.